Margaret Hamilton (actress)

 Margaret Brainard Hamilton (December 9, 1902 – May 16, 1985) was an American actress, vaudevillian and educator, whose fifty-year career in entertainment spanned theater, film, radio and television.
-She often played villains and was best known for her portrayal of the Wicked Witch of the West and her Kansas counterpart Almira Gulch in the 1939 Metro-Goldwyn-Mayer film The Wizard of Oz.
+She often played villains and is best known to modern audiences for her portrayal of the Wicked Witch of the West and her Kansas counterpart Almira Gulch in the 1939 MGM film The Wizard of Oz.

-A former schoolteacher, she worked as a character actress in films for seven years before she was offered the role that defined her public image.
+A former kindergarten teacher, she worked as a character actress in films for seven years before she was offered the role that defined her public image.
 In later years, Hamilton appeared in films and made frequent cameo appearances on television sitcoms and commercials.
-She also gained recognition for her work as an advocate of causes designed to benefit children and animals and retained a lifelong commitment to public education.
+She also gained recognition for her work as an animal rights activist and her lifelong commitment to public education.

-Her role as the Wicked Witch of the West is ranked by the American Film Institute as Hollywood's fourth-greatest villain of all time and the all time greatest female villain.
+Her role as the Wicked Witch of the West is ranked by the American Film Institute as Hollywood's fourth-greatest villain of all time and the all-time greatest female villain.

 Early life

 Hamilton was born in Cleveland, Ohio, the daughter of W.J.
 Hamilton and Jennie Adams, and practiced her craft doing children's theater while she was a Junior League of Cleveland member.
 She attended Hathaway Brown School.

 Hamilton began her acting career at the Cleveland Play House as an ensemble member in a production of The Brothers Karamazov, while studying acting and Pantomime under Maria Ouspenskaya.
 Her first major role at the Play House was as the First Witch in a production of Macbeth.
-She would go on to play numerous comedic roles, including circus performer Charlotta Ivanovna in Chekov's The Cherry Orchard, and the sultry Miss Prosperine Garnett in Candida.
+She would go on to play numerous comedic roles, including circus performer Charlotta Ivanovna in Chekhov's The Cherry Orchard, and the sultry Miss Prosperine Garnett in Candida.
 She was praised in the press for her range as both a comedian and a serious actress.